Best Workout Order for Women: Strength Before Cardio for Fat Loss and Muscle Activation

 Practical Implementation

-1.6–2.0 g protein per kg body weight daily; complex carbohydrates for recovery
+Nutrition1.6–2.0 g protein / kg body weight daily; complex carbs for recovery

 Summary

-Performing strength training before cardio is the most effective evidence-based strategy for women who want to burn fat, build lean muscle, and boost metabolism.
+Performing strength training before cardio is the most efficient, science-backed strategy for women who want to:

 References